OPS-E2E-PPE/VBA-Docs/api/Outlook.RemoteItem.Send.md

 ---
-title: RemoteItem.Send Event (Outlook) ms.prod: outlook
+title: RemoteItem.Send event (Outlook)
 api_name:
 - Outlook.RemoteItem.Send
 ms.assetid: 6b2ddae1-8732-c6d2-8dff-585118c3d051
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# RemoteItem.Send Event (Outlook)
+# RemoteItem.Send event (Outlook)

 Occurs when the user selects the **Send** action for an item (which is an instance of the parent object).

 ## Syntax

 _expression_. `Send`( `_Cancel_` )

-_expression_ A variable that represents a [RemoteItem](./Outlook.RemoteItem.md) object.
+_expression_ A variable that represents a [RemoteItem](Outlook.RemoteItem.md) object.

 ## Parameters